← Back to Guides

 Why Customers Are Asking for ESG Data Now

 The short answer: European regulation.
-The Corporate Sustainability Reporting Directive (CSRD) now requires approximately 50,000 companies to report detailed sustainability data—including their entire supply chain's environmental impact.
+The Corporate Sustainability Reporting Directive now requires many large companies to report detailed sustainability data, including their supply chain's environmental impact.

 This means your customer isn't asking because they've suddenly become environmental activists.
-They're asking because they legally must report their Scope 3 emissions, which includes everything their suppliers produce.
-If they can't get data from you, they either estimate it (poorly), exclude you from calculations (which makes their report look incomplete), or find a supplier who can provide what they need.
+They're asking because they may need to report Scope 3 emissions, which include emissions from purchased goods and services.
+If they can't get data from you, they either estimate it, flag a gap, or look for a supplier who can provide what they need.

 The pressure flows downhill.
 Your customer has auditors breathing down their neck.
 Their report has deadlines.
 And the quality of your response directly affects their compliance status.